Privacy policy

 In general, we only use your data to operate our website(s) and to provide you with our products and services and to improve them.
 If you have transmitted or transmit personal data to us, we will only use it to the extent that you have authorized us to do so.

-To make contact, prepare quotations, process orders, fulfill a contract/order, issue invoices and to be included in our merchandise management system with the creation of a customer number.
-Inclusion as a customer with a customer number in our merchandise management system serves only to process orders and provide price lists.
-Private customers who are stored in the business system for order processing do not receive their own customer number.
+For making contact, preparing quotations, processing orders, fulfilling a contract/order, invoicing and for inclusion in our merchandise management system with the creation of a customer number.
+Inclusion as a customer with a code in our merchandise management system serves only to process orders and provide price lists.

 The storage of contact data is for tax purposes only.
 Your personal data may be passed on to third parties (e.g. banks for payment transactions, tax consultants for payroll/accounting purposes) in accordance with GDPR Art.
 6 (1) (b), (c) and (f).
 Data protection agreements are in place here.